 (please see below for governor profiles)

-Charlie Merrett (Vice): Moved to Sidlesham area in 2012, currently a long haul airline pilot based at Heathrow.
+Charlie Merrett (Chair): Moved to Sidlesham area in 2012, currently a long haul airline pilot based at Heathrow.
 Parent Governor since 2017, father of two boys at Sidlesham Primary School (as of Sept 2018).

 Sue Emery (Co-opted Governor): Retired primary school teacher having taught for twenty-eight years.
 Currently an EFL exam marker and GCSE exam invigilator.